Theory of Operation

 Command Information List

-First 11 commands are assigned to specific submodules.
+The first 11 command entries (CMD_INFO_0-CMD_INFO_10) are assigned to specific HW submodules.

 IndexAssigned Submodule